 Apple announced a new feature aimed at content creators yesterday that could position the tech giant to take on services like Patreon, while potentially allowing creators an easier way to monetize their work.

 Apple Podcast Subscriptions will launch next month with a small group of partners (including The Athletic), before being opened up to the general public.
-Subscriptions will allow in-app premium offerings on top of the free podcasts that have always been available; offering no-ads or bonus content has long been a way for podcasters to create a premium tier and add paid subscribers on services like Patreon.
+Subscriptions, like the ones suggested by the monthly subscription business ideas, will allow in-app premium offerings on top of the free podcasts that have always been available; offering no-ads or bonus content has long been a way for podcasters to create a premium tier and add paid subscribers on services like Patreon.

 It’s not free, of course, and Apple will take a cut of revenue, as broken down by Variety: